stecman/symfony-console-completion/README.md

 );
 ```

-This will complete for this:
+This will complete the `direction` argument for this:

 ```bash
 $ myapp walk [tab]
 ```

 but not this:

 ```bash
 $ myapp run [tab]
 ```